akshay1992/Lithe/README.md

 Note: The install and uninstall scripts are provided as a shorthand. `install.sh` installs in the default directory `/usr/local/` and `uninstall.sh` removes Lithe from those locations (if found).

 ### Building and running tests
-To build and run the tests run this command from within the `Lithe/build/` directory created in the above build step:

-    make check
+To configure the build with the unit test target follow the same steps as above but with the following cmake flag:

+        cmake .. -DLITHE_TESTS=TRUE

-Note: Lithe uses [GoogleTest](https://github.com/google/googletest/archive/master.zip) for testing.
-It automatically downloads and builds it when testing.
-Therefore, be sure to be connected to the internet while building the test cases (at least the first time).
+Note: Lithe uses [GoogleTest](https://github.com/google/googletest) for testing.
+It automatically downloads and builds this dependency when testing.
+Therefore, be sure to be connected to the internet while configuring cmake with the test target.

+Then to build the test target, do the following.

+        make lithe_tests
+        ./lithe_tests

+This will run the tests and print the results.

 ### Documentation
 To generate the documentation, from within the `Lithe/build/` directory created in the above build step, run the following command: